-It is very important that you advise the secretariat in advance if you are unable to attend a meeting.
+It is very important that you advise the secretariat in advance if you are unable to attend a board meeting.

-See below for contact details.
-In line with council byelaws, if any elected or appointed member of WSASC is absent from three successive board meetings, that member shall (except in cases of illness or for some reason approved by the chair of the board) be deemed to have resigned their membership, and a casual vacancy arise.
+In line with WCC Standing Orders, if any appointed member of WCC is absent from either three consecutive meetings without good reason or five consecutive meetings for any reason, such member shall (except in the case of illness or for some exceptional reason approved by the Chair) be deemed to have resigned his/ her membership and a casual vacancy shall arise.

-Role of the committee secretariat
+Role of the committee executive officer